IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/additional-resources.md

   This course assumes you have at least a basic understanding of Kotlin and will show you how to create apps for Android.

-TomTom IndiGO makes heavy use of certain Android features.
+TomTom Digital Cockpit makes heavy use of certain Android features.
 Please make sure you have a good understanding of these:

 - [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata):